-One Process: Procedures for Ensuring a Just and Humane Campus
+One Process: Dominican University Policy and Procedures for Ensuring a Just and Humane Campus

+Office of Diversity, Equity and Inclusion Sheila Radford-Hill, PhD, Chief Diversity Officer/Title IX Coordinator

+1.0.
+History and Philosophy of One Process

+1.1.
+Introduction

-Dominican University is committed to ensuring a just and humane campus wherein all community members have the capacity to thrive (Affirmation of Community Values).
-It is understood that the behavior of some community members may, at times, challenge the well-being of others.
-As such, the University has established a set of policies that identify the types of behaviors that are unacceptable and will not be tolerated.
-These policies address issues related to Title IX and gender, ADA and disability, race and bias, and other conduct.
-To improve the university's ability to foster a just and humane campus for all, the university community is asked to report incidents that violate university anti-discrimination and misconduct policies so that efforts can be made to end discriminatory and harassing conduct based on a protected characteristic, prevent its reoccurrence, and address its effects.
+Dominican University is committed to ensuring a just and humane campus wherein all community members have the capacity to thrive.
+The Office of Diversity, Equity and Inclusion (OEDI) works in partnership with community stakeholders to support the culture of equity and inclusion that is critical to the University's mission and identity.
+When the behavior of some community members challenge the well-being of others, the ODEI determines, to the extent possible, whether the University's policies related to Title IX and gender-based misconduct, ADA and disability, race, bias and other types of harassing conduct were violated.
+In addition, the OEDI ensures university compliance with federal, state, and local laws covering discrimination and gender-based misconduct.
+The Chief Diversity Officer administers the Office of Diversity, Equity and Inclusion.

+To ensure the university's ability to foster a just and humane campus for all, violations of these policies will not be tolerated.
+As such, the university community is asked to report incidents that may violate university anti-discrimination and misconduct policies so that efforts can be made to end discriminatory and harassing conduct based on a protected characteristic, prevent its reoccurrence, and, where possible, address its effects.
+The University takes these reports seriously and is therefore committed to following up on reports of sexual assault, sexual harassment, and discrimination.

+1.2.
 Investigations of Bias-Related Policy Violations are based on a Civil Rights Model

 Dominican University has chosen to utilize a model based on procedures for investigating alleged violations of civil rights.
 Civil Rights violations are highly sensitive and emotional, and require sound and thorough investigations to properly and effectively address them.
 Any investigation of civil rights violations must be responsive to specific contexts and individual circumstances and must maintain rigorous standards.
 A civil rights model is based on an active gathering of information by trained investigators.
+Investigations are designed to be fair, impartial, thorough, and timely.
 In the civil rights investigation model, it is not the job of the parties to prove whether a policy was violated.
-It is the job of Dominican University to determine whether there is a preponderance of evidence that a policy was violated by engaging in an active accumulation of information, confirm its veracity, and analyze this information to understand violations, their causes and effects, and to identify their perpetrators.
-The duration and scope of investigations can vary, as well as the content of their final reports.
-However, all investigations produce recommendations on ways to rectify violations for complainants, promote accountability for perpetrators found to have violated University policy, stop ongoing abuses, and prevent their reoccurrence.
+It is the job of Dominican University to determine whether there is a preponderance of evidence that a University policy was violated.
+Investigations involve an active accumulation of information from all relevant sources.
+Investigators must objectively and impartially collect the pertinent information, confirm its veracity, and analyze the information to understand violations, their causes and effects, and, when necessary, to take corrective action.
+The duration and scope of investigations can vary, as well as the content of final investigative reports.
+However, all findings determine the extent to which the parties involved are responsible for violating university policy.
+Findings may include recommendations on ways to rectify violations for complainants, promote accountability for perpetrators found to have violated University policy, stop ongoing abuses, and prevent their reoccurrence.
+Findings may also include recommendations to the university to address issues found to have contributed to a policy violation.